-\$700,000,000 in Principal Amount of 8.125% Senior Notes due 2020 of CCO Holdings, LLC and CCO Holdings Capital Corp. which have been registered under the Securities Act of 1933 for any and all outstanding 8.125% Senior Notes due 2020 issued by CCO Holdings, LLC and CCO Holdings Capital Corp. on April 28, 2010
+\$700,000,000 in Principal Amount of 8.125% Senior Notes due 2020 of CCO Holdings, LLC and CCO Holdings Capital Corp. which have been registered under the Securities

+Act of 1933 for any and all outstanding 8.125% Senior Notes due 2020 issued by CCO Holdings, LLC and CCO Holdings Capital Corp. on April 28, 2010 seek approval for quotation through any automated quotation system.

-- This exchange offer expires at 5:00 p.m., New York City time, on December 22, 2010, unless extended. - No public market currently exists for the original notes or the new notes.
-We do not intend to list the new notes on any securities exchange or to seek approval for quotation through any automated quotation system.
+No public market currently exists for the original notes or the new notes.
+We do not intend to list the new notes on any securities exchange or to